DCC-UAB/dlnn-project_ia-group_05/Pixtales/Image_captioning_with_attention/README.md

 At the end of each epoch, the model will be saved in a .pth file.
 After training completes, a plot showing the training and validation loss curves will be displayed.

 Use the saved checkpoint to evaluate the model by running the `evaluation.py` script.
-It will prompt you to enter the path to the model checkpoint and display generated captions along with their corresponding BLEU scores and ground truth captions.
+It will ask you to enter the path to the model checkpoint and display generated captions along with their corresponding BLEU scores and ground truth captions.

 To run `evaluation.py` is as easy as this:

 ```
-pyton evaluation.py
+python evaluation.py
 ```

 ## Extending the Model